1990 Western Australian Labor Party leadership spill

-A leadership spill of the Western Australian Branch of the Australian Labor Party occurred on 12 February 1990.
+A leadership spill of the Western Australian Labor Party occurred on 12 February 1990.
 It resulted in the replacement of premier and party leader Peter Dowding with Carmen Lawrence, making her the first female state premier in Australia.
 It also resulted in the replacement of deputy premier and deputy party leader David Parker with Ian Taylor.
 The leadership spill occurred as a result of the government's increasing unpopularity as a result of the WA Inc scandal.

 Background

 The premier of Western Australia, Brian Burke, who had been in power since 1983, was replaced by Peter Dowding in February 1988 in an amicable transition.
 At the same time, David Parker replaced Mal Bryce as deputy premier.
 The Labor Party narrowly won the February 1989 Western Australian state election.
 Since then, the Labor Government had been growing increasingly unpopular as a result of the WA Inc controversy, in which hundreds of millions of dollars of taxpayer money was wasted through the government's close involvement with businesses.

 During the District Court trial of Western Colleries Limited director Tony Lloyd, his defence lawyers argued that Premier Dowding and Acting Energy Minister Julian Grill had ordered Lloyd to pay off a Rothwells debt using a $15 million cheque.
 In January 1990, Lloyd was found guilty of acting improperly, making him the first person convicted for an offence relating to WA Inc. This made the Dowding Labor Government even more unpopular, with opinion polls showing support was as low as 32%.
 Dowding's popularity was also hurt by his arrogant attitude, which annoyed colleagues.

-Additionally, the 1990 Australian federal election was coming up, and the Labor Party wanted to limit the seats lost by the party in Western Australia.
+Additionally, the 1990 Australian federal election was coming up, and the Federal Labor Party under Bob Hawke wanted to limit the seats lost by the party in Western Australia.
 Having a state leader less associated with WA Inc would have helped with that.